All Collections

 Configuring Google Sheets cells as a "date" format

-We recommend setting your Google Sheets cells as "date" format to ensure date range compatibility.
-If you're getting an invalid date format on your widget, please format your date column by selecting the column > Format > Number > Date.
+In order for the date formats to be accepted, you will also need to set the Google Sheets cells as "date" format to ensure date range compatibility, as this could otherwise lead to an invalid date format error on your Google Sheets widgets.
+To do this, please format the date column by selecting the column > Format > Number > Date.

 What's Next